dongido001/symfony-vue-twilio/README.md

 # How to create a basic Symfony app with Vue.JS and Twilio

-A full-stack application for ustilizing Twilio prodcut using Symfony and Vue.js.
+A full-stack application for ustilizing Twilio product using Symfony and Vue.js.
 You can read more [here]().

 ## How to install